-The Hall, as it is known by the locals, encompasses 40,000 square feet (3,716 sq. m) dedicated to honoring Canadian athletes and features more than 62 sports.
-You could zip through it in an hour and a half, but only if you don't have a pulse.
+The Hall, as it is known by the locals, encompasses 3,716 sq. m (40,000 sq. ft.) dedicated to honouring Canadian athletes and features more than 62 sports.
+You could zip through it in an hour and a half but only if you don't have a pulse.
 Trust me, you’ll want to spend a full morning or afternoon, maybe longer, since there’s just so much to see and do here - especially if you have kids five years or older.
 And you don't have to be a sports nut to have a truly impressive experience.

 Like the saying goes, they had me at hello.
 To enter the central Grand Hall you walk through an open corridor that has sports scenes running beneath your feet - lane swimmers, rowers, curlers.
 I wanted to turn around and do it again so I could see all the sports portrayed.

-You’ll likely do a couple of 360's in the Grand Hall - a truly inspirational space where you are immediately immersed in the sights and sounds of epic sports storytelling.
-Start out at the Wall of Fame which displays the Hall's hundreds of inducted Honored Members.
+You’ll probably do a couple of 360s in the Grand Hall - a truly inspirational space where you are immediately immersed in the sights and sounds of epic sports storytelling.
+Start out at the Wall of Fame which displays the Hall's hundreds of inducted Honoured Members.
 Then move on to the Hero Stations where you can look up profiles of each sport legend.
 And if you're a trophy nut, you can ogle to your heart's content.

 Let the Games Begin!

 The space is beautifully laid out so you can move effortlessly through the 12 feature galleries surrounding the Grand Hall.
-Every gallery is filled with treasured artifacts and hands-on interactive exhibits.
-Eleven of the galleries focus on a different theme, from watersports (rowing, swimming, sailing), to hockey and skating, to boxing and skiing and F1 racing and so much more.
-I really liked the one called Bounce, where you can learn about the origins of basketball (and yes, it was a Canadian who invented the game) and then use the sports simulator to try your hand at hockey, baseball, football and soccer (you might as well just leave the kids here for a day or two!).
+Every gallery is filled with treasured artefacts and hands-on interactive exhibits.
+Eleven of the galleries focus on a different theme, from water sports (rowing, swimming, sailing) to ice hockey and skating, to boxing and skiing and F1 racing and so much more.
+I really liked the one called Bounce, where you can learn about the origins of basketball (and yes, it was a Canadian who invented the game) and then use the sports simulator to try your hand at ice hockey, baseball, Canadian football and soccer (you might as well just leave the kids here for a day or two!).